 - Being prohibited from associating with any known criminals

-- Registering place of residence with the court
+- Registering your place of residence with the court

 - Not being able to change residence without permission of the court

-There are many other possible requirements of probation, and any failure to carry them out exactly may result in a violation of the probation and can result in having the probation revoked altogether, and or having additional penalties added.
+There are many other possible probation requirements, and any failure to carry them out exactly may find you in violation of the probation.
+This can result in having the probation revoked altogether or having additional penalties added.

-If a person violates their Probation, the court can do one of three things:
+If a person violates their probation, the court can:

-If the court revokes a person’s probation, Florida law allows the court to then impose the maximum penalty for the charge they were placed on probation for.
+If the court revokes your probation, Florida law allows the court to then impose the maximum penalty for the charge you were placed on probation for.

-Alternatively, upon violation of probation, a warrant may be issued for an individual’s arrest, or the individual may be required to appear in court.
+Alternatively, upon violation of probation, a warrant may be issued for your arrest, or you may be required to appear in court.

 Probation violations are very serious and must be dealt with in a timely manner.
-If not, they can result in very negative long term consequences.
-If you are on probation and have been accused of a violation, contact criminal defense attorney Evan Hoffman of The Hoffman Firm at (305) 249-0090 today and see how he can help.
+If not, they can result in very negative long-term consequences.
+If you are on probation and have been accused of a violation, contact The Hoffman Firm.
+We would be happy to review your case and help you move forward.

 Schedule your free consultation today by calling 305-928-1669 if you case is out of Miami, 954-737-3004 if you case is out of Broward County, or contacting us online.